The Academic Advising Mutual Responsibilities form can be found here.

 - Come prepared to each appointment with questions or material for discussion

-- In Banner (Student Forms) complete a Degree Evaluation (Degree Audit) and bring it to your advising session
+- In Banner complete a Degree Evaluation (through the Degree Works button on the Dickinson Gateway) and bring it to your advising session

 - Be an active learner by participating fully in the advising experience